-Kansas artist, Tom Parish, is infatuated with exploring and photographing native stone root cellars.
+Kansas artist Tom Parish is infatuated with exploring and photographing native stone root cellars.
 Usually elusive structures, Parish has found more than 270 underground arched-roof shelters throughout the Flint Hills and Kansas prairie.
 They were made by early homesteaders, built by individuals and families to sustain lives and provide security.
-This exhibition includes Parish’s photography (180- to 360-degree images) and an audio recording revealing their hidden beauty and mystery.
+Take Shelter includes Parish’s photography (180- to 360-degree images) and an audio recording revealing their hidden beauty and mystery.

 Arched-roof, man-made caves dot the landscape of the Flint Hills region of Kansas, the area I have called home for most my life.
 These native stone constructions are often all that remain of early homesteads and may represent the last traces of the people who built and relied on them.
 The shelters exude a spirit or soul, possibly due to their resemblance to ancient crypts or religious holy places.
 The chisel marks on the native stone, which was harvested from local quarries or gathered from surrounding pastures, are like the lines on your hand, unique to each individual structure.
 I have come to admire these structures for their hidden beauty and importance to the lives of early homesteaders.